 Rayners Lane FC is a non-league football club based in North West London in the Borough of Harrow.
-The club were formed in 1933 and entered local league football.
-The Tithe Farm Social Club was formed with the football club being absorbed into it.
+The club was formed in 1933 and entered local league football.
+The Tithe Farm Social Club was formed, with the football club being absorbed into it.

 Scott Patmore came in as manager as the Lane started making signings that made other clubs sit up and notice.
 Playoff victories over London Samurai Rovers and then Langley resulted in promotion to Premier Division North of the competition before Patmore was replaced by Gary Meakin in July 2023.

 The playing budget was cut back in 2024-25, leading to Meakin departing and being replaced by Mark Dacey just into the new year.
-Lane were moved laterally to the Central Division One of the Southern League for the 2025-26 campaign with a returning Patmore as manager.
+Lawasere moved laterally to the Central Division One of the Southern League for the 2025-26 campaign with a returning Patmore as manager.

 My visits